 Hsu raises her batonless hands and begins the rehearsal, handling it deftly: here, stopping to fix a problem; there, forging on to let the players get a feel for the music’s continuity.
 Sometimes her advice is practical: asking the cellos in the symphony’s lush opening melody to “keep it very legato, pay attention to those swells” and making sure the first trombone knows it’s his responsibility, in bar 16, to shift the music from minor to major.
 Sometimes her guidance is fanciful, comparing a flute solo to birdsong.
 And sometimes it’s even physical, as she asks all the wind players to stand up, stretch and breathe together to facilitate one dovetailing passage that is causing coordination problems.
 Sounding notably stronger with every retake, the orchestra responds attentively and professionally to its leader.

 Hsu is just one of the dozens of Amazon employees who pursued music in high school or college but decided that a performance career wasn’t the right path.
 Two years ago, another one of these employees, oboist and applied scientist Wenduo Wang, launched an in-house email thread seeking classical music enthusiasts.
 Perhaps not surprisingly, their first step was to build an organizational foundation—a board.
-Violist Lauren Yu was named its chair, and the first rehearsal drew 40 people.
-But simply gathering to play wouldn’t sustain the group: “It’s fun for the first few weeks, but then what?”
-Yu remembers thinking.
+Bassoonist Beau Curran was its first chair, Fred Clarke was the ensemble’s first conductor, and the first rehearsal drew 40 people.
+But simply gathering to play wouldn’t sustain the group: “It’s fun for the first few weeks, but then what?” violist/vice-chair Lauren Yu remembers thinking.

 The musicians needed a motivating goal, and a concert series was the obvious one.
 That first performance, in May 2017, drew an audience of 500, and now the ASO gives four public performances a year, on Halloween, in December and sometime in the spring and summer.
 Their December holiday show has become a fundraiser for Mary’s Place, raising $18,000 in 2017 and $22,000 last winter.
 The 1,000-seat Amazon Meeting Center was filled for the December 11, 2018 event, and the orchestra, in a uniform of jeans and black T-shirts, numbered 80 (including a hefty 16 brass players and seven flutes) for a festive menu of carols, excerpts from The Nutcracker and a sing-along finale.
 The ASO also played at the closing ceremony of last July’s 2018 Special Olympics USA Games, held in Seattle, and chamber ensembles from the orchestra serenade the visitors at Amazon’s “Take Your Kids to Work” Day.